MycroftAI/enclosure-picroft/README.md

 ---

-There is an active *Picroft* community within the [Mycroft Mattermost Channel](https://chat.mycroft.ai) which are welcome to join!
+There is an active *Picroft* community within the [Mycroft's Mattermost](https://chat.mycroft.ai/community/channels/picroft) which are welcome to join!